 - Sweeteners like honey, agave nectar, and high fructose corn syrup have the highest FODMAP content.
 Do you chew gum or eat breath mints?
 Calorie free sugar alcohols (sorbitol, mannitol, xylitol) which are found in the ingredients could be causing your stomach problems.
 In addition, the fact that you swallow a fair amount of air while chewing gum can magnify the problem!

 A Low FODMAP Diet is often my first approach to help with Irritable Bowel Syndrome.
 Symptoms such as gas, bloating, abdominal pain, diarrhea or constipation usually improve or can disappear all together.
 I have my patients eating only low FODMAP foods for 10-14 days or until their symptoms get better.
 An organized approach to “challenge” different categories of FODMAPs is then used to pinpoint food sensitivities or intolerances.
 I will help you to recognize which foods need to be avoided or limited to develop a unique diet for gas and bloating.
 A Low FODMAP Diet is not designed to be followed forever.

 There is still plenty of flavorful food that fits the nutrition profile of being Low FODMAP.
 Try this Mediterranean Pasta recipe as an example!
 The above list may seen daunting, but rest assured that most people are only sensitive to several categories of FODMAPs and not all.
 My goal is helping you plan what you CAN eat and not just what foods to avoid!

 Is gas, bloating, or bowel irregularity making you (or those around you) uncomfortable?

 Make an appointment with Nutrition Dynamix.
 Office visits are available at the Longmont location or virtually anywhere in Colorado or Wyoming.
-Most major insurances are accepted.
+We accept most major insurances for payment.

 Want to see how much you know about flatulence?
 Check out this quiz!